 Japan Rail Pass

 First of all we recommend you to purchase the Japan Rail Pass, also known as JR Pass.
-With this pass, which is only available to international tourists, you will be able to ride all the JR trains, most Shinkansen and other forms of transportation from the Japan Rail Group, within the chosen period of time.
-With this pass you can safe money on your transportation costs.
+With this pass, which is only available to international tourists, you will be able to ride all the JR trains, most shinkansen and other forms of transportation from the Japan Rail Group, within the chosen period of time.
+The Japan Rail Pass will save money on your transportation costs when travelling through Japan.
 The rule of thumb is: when you travel between minimum two cities in one week or 3 cities in two weeks, it is worth buying the JR Pass.
 While it is possible to buy the pass in Japan, it is best to buy your Japan Rail Pass before coming to Japan, to save extra money

 Costs Japan Rail Pass